Readf0x/integral-prompt/readme.md

 # Integral Prompt

+**Potential users be warned!** This plugin is very new, and has yet to reach feature maturity.
+Issues are expected, but should hopefully be minor.

+## About
+This prompt theme was created mostly due to my dissatisfaction with existing ones.
+My main issues were:
+- overcomplicated configuration
+- feature bloat
+- wrapping issues

+I have successfully solved these issues (in my opinion).

 ## Usage
 Load with your favorite plugin loader (only officially supports [antidote](https://github.com/zsh-users/antidote)), or source `init.zsh` in your `.zshrc`.
 To configure, add a `~/.integralrc` file.
 It can also be placed at: